GeraltOfRiviaa/e-learning_course/README.md

 ---

 ### **6. Module**
 Subdivides lessons into finer sections, allowing granular control of study material.
+Each module contains the actual learning content and can have multiple attachments.

 | Field | Type | Description |
 |-------|------|-------------|